Cocaine

 SAFER HANDLING

 Carrying cocaine and paraphernalia (e.g. injecting/snorting/plugging equipment) puts you at risk of criminal charges including trafficking, even if you don’t deal.
-Know your local laws e.g. the Drugs Misuse Act 1986 (Qld), the Drugs Poisons and Controlled Substance Act 1981 (Vic).
+As of May 5 2024 Queensland introduced police drug diversion for minor drug possession offenses involving personal use amounts of some drugs.
+‘Personal amount’ quantity of cocaine is anything 1.0g/ml or under.
+Know your local laws e.g. Drugs Misuse Regulation 1987 (QLD), Police Powers and Responsibilities Regulation 2012 (QLD), the Drugs Poisons and Controlled Substance Act 1981 (Vic).

 COMMON ADULTERANTS OF COCAINE